-The area around friendly cove has been occupied by natives over 4300 years.
-The Mowachaht tribe
+The area around friendly cove has been occupied by natives for over 4300 years- The Mowachaht tribe.

 In March of 1778, Captain James Cook brought two ships, The Discovery and the Resolution, through Nootka Sound and named it King George’s Sound.
 Then Esteban Jose Martinez arrived in 1789 and gave Nootka Sound the name Puerto de San Lorenzo de Nuca.
 To the small village at Friendly Cove he gave the name Santa Cruz de Nuca.

 Friendly cove soon became a hub for the sea otter fur trade for the Spanish who also granted access to the Portuguese.
 The Spanish were rivals with the Russians who had established a trading system in Alaska.